 If you answered ‘NO’ to any of these questions, chances are your business is suffering from a disorganized or ineffective contact management, which strongly impairs the quality and consistency of your relationships with customers and prospects.

-As simple as it may sound, but a mere fact that you have all information stored on each contact in one place makes CRM a super powerful communication tool.
+If CRM is known for one thing only, it’s this: CRM gives you a full 360-degree (holistic) view of each and every customer.
+The fact that you have all information stored on each contact in one place is what makes CRM a super powerful communication tool.

 With all this information at your fingertips, personalizing your communication with a contact becomes a breeze.